Inguro-OU/war-of-memes/How It Works.md

 ## **Three Difficulty Levels**

-The game offers four levels of play to suit different group sizes and complexities:
+The game offers three levels of participation to suit different group sizes and complexities:

 1. **Basic Level:** includes core rules for casual groups or first-time participants.
 2. **Intermediate Level:** adds structure with moderators and optional tools like idea cards.
 It is ideal for small groups around a table.
-3. **Advanced Level:** includes expanded mechanics for deeper insights and competitive play.
+3. **Advanced Level:** includes expanded mechanics for deeper insights and competitive participation.
 It is suitable for small groups of experienced participants.

 ---